amercader/trfclab-old/content/en/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true

 # This is needed for the user to show up in the Teams widget
-authors:
- - admin

 user_groups:
  - Principal Investigator